AxelGard/inkpot/README.md

 python3 -m inkpot myproject/ > doc.md
 ```

-Currently this returns a markdown table.
-More functionality and a better format will be added.
+More functionality and better formatting might be added.

 ## Example